cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 #### Milestone 1

 We will test and document how many K8s Secrets can be updated in 5 minutes on average.
-A secret should be either extreme long password.
+A secret should be either extremely long password.
 See [Performance tests](#performance-tests) for further explanation.

 ### Affected Components

+- Conjur server for new batch retrieval API

 ## Security